sundew28/housemates/README.md

 ```
 ### API Endpoints

-1) POST <define your localhost with port/virtual domain>/api/property
+1) POST <define your localhost with port/virtual domain>/api/property - create a new property

     Parameters required

     ```bash
     name
     address
+    ```

+2) GET <define your localhost with port/virtual domain>/api/property - Fetch all properties.

+3) PUT <define your localhost with port/virtual domain>/api/property/{id} - Edit a specific property.
+This is set in a way to update the specific property

+    Parameters required

+    ```bash
+    id
+    name
+    address
+    ```

+4) DELETE <define your localhost with port/virtual domain>/api/property/{id} - Delete a specific property.

+        Parameters required

+    ```bash
+    id
     ```

 ## Improvements